Bob Hawke: Member of Parliament

 Labor Party power-brokers, such as Graham Richardson and Barrie Unsworth, now openly switched their allegiance from Hayden to Hawke.
 More significantly, Hayden's staunch friend and political ally, Labor's Senate Leader John Button, had become convinced that Hawke's chances of victory at an election were greater than Hayden's.
 Initially, Hayden believed that he could remain in his job, but Button's defection proved to be the final straw in convincing Hayden that he would have to resign as Labor Leader.
 Less than two months after the Flinders by-election result, Hayden announced his resignation as Leader of the Labor Party on 3 February 1983.
 Hawke was subsequently elected as Leader unopposed on 8 February, and became Leader of the Opposition in the process.
-Having learned that morning about the possible leadership change, on the same that Hawke assumed the leadership of the Labor Party, Malcolm Fraser called a snap election for 5 March 1983, unsuccessfully attempting to prevent Labor from making the leadership change.
+Having learned that morning about the possible leadership change, on the same day that Hawke assumed the leadership of the Labor Party, Malcolm Fraser called a snap election for 5 March 1983, unsuccessfully attempting to prevent Labor from making the leadership change.
 However, he was unable to have the Governor-General confirm the election before Labor announced the change.

 At the 1983 election, Hawke led Labor to a landslide victory, achieving a 24-seat swing and ending seven years of Liberal Party rule.

 With the election called at the same time that Hawke became Labor leader this meant that Hawke never sat in Parliament as Leader of the Opposition having spent the entirety of his short Opposition leadership in the election campaign which he won.

 Prime Minister of Australia (1983–1991)

 Leadership style

-After Labor's landslide victory, Hawke was sworn in as the Prime Minister by the Governor-General Ninian Stephen on 11 March 1983.
+After Labor's landslide victory, Hawke was sworn in as the prime minister by the governor-general Ninian Stephen on 11 March 1983.
 The style of the Hawke government was deliberately distinct from the Whitlam government, the Labor government that preceded it.
 Rather than immediately initiating multiple extensive reform programs as Whitlam had, Hawke announced that Malcolm Fraser's pre-election concealment of the budget deficit meant that many of Labor's election commitments would have to be deferred.
 As part of his internal reforms package, Hawke divided the government into two tiers, with only the most senior ministers sitting in the Cabinet of Australia.
 The Labor caucus was still given the authority to determine who would make up the Ministry, but this move gave Hawke unprecedented powers to empower individual ministers.
+Following his election victory, Hawke expressed his belief that “The work and efforts, the experience and the experiments, the success or failure of this Australian Labor Government, are critically important to the whole future of the Labor cause, the cause of social democracy, throughout the industrialised world.”

 After Australia won the America's Cup in 1983 Hawke said "any boss who sacks anyone for not turning up today is a bum", effectively declaring an impromptu national public holiday.